Halloween Home Tour

 Welcome to our Halloween Home Tour, since the release of my Fall Home Tour.
 I have been asked about all of my Halloween decor, so here it is in all it is glory.

-Welcome to our haunted mansion …….bahhhahahahaha (insert a spooky Dracula laugh) Since the release of my Fall Home Tour I have been asked about my Halloween decor.
-You see I went big last year, so inquiring minds wanted to know….ha ha ha.
-So I decided why not follow up with a Halloween edition, to showcase all of my fun Halloween ideas and stuff.
+So last year I went big for Halloween, so inquiring minds wanted to know what are you doing this year?
+I decided why not follow up the Fall Home Tour with a Halloween Home Tour, to showcase all of my fun Halloween ideas and stuff.

 The Ghost of Halloween Past:

-I also love to do things that make people take a second look, like bones in the fireplace.
-Creepy yet still understated.
+I also love to do things that make people take a second glance, like bones in the fireplace.
+Creepy, yet still understated.